Let me tell you the best tip I have for filling outdoor planters this spring!

 Then add your soil right on top.

 (Just an FYI, I bought these pots at Canadian Tire, Canvas Luna pots but they are selling out fast at every store.
-I had to go to three different stores to find these four!)
+This meant I had to go to three different stores to find these four!)

 Fill your planter pots like you normally do and water them.
 That’s it!